jonbirge/costack/README.md

 - LDAP server that is also used for auth
 - Internal landing page that authenticates internal users against LDAP
 - Mail server with SMTP and web-based back-end
-- Script to create the initial dB for Guacamole.
+- Script to create the initial dB for Guacamole
 - Implement as Digital Ocean custom droplet with automatic configuration
-- Add VPN server
+- Default to using Docker volumes as storage, with sftp server for control
-- Expand to use stacks/k8 to support scaling to multiple servers, if desired.
+- VPN server
-  This would be especially useful for having a break between internal-use and public-facing servers.
+- Web interface for control of settings and enable/disable of components

 ## Installation